IndieMasco/TechEdWeek4Assignment/READme.md

   - I feel like the text style I've gone for is easy to read

 - ✅ 🏹 Provide additional functionality on the form, for example, by adding form validation or other options.

-  - I have added placeholder text in each box to help users know what to put in the boxes and I've made the review box have a maximum characters of 300
+  - I have added placeholder text in each box to help users know what to put in the boxes
+  - I've made the review box have a maximum characters of 300

 # requirements that I wasn't able to achieve